-Chicago is that this nation’s 1/3 biggest town, and among its most segregated.
-Recently, numerous unrelated reports have been released approximately schooling coverage in Chicago that, together, provide a vivid picture of the divergent views policymakers of having of public schooling; relying on who’s served.
+Chicago is that this nation’s 1/3 biggest town and among its most segregated.
+Recently, numerous unrelated reports have been released approximately schooling coverage in Chicago that, together, provide a vivid picture of the divergent views policymakers of having of public schooling, relying on who’s served.

 The faculty closures befell disproportionately in neighborhoods serving African-American, Latino, and economically deprived college students.
-Professors Jin Lee and Christopher Lubienski observed that Chicago’s faculty closures had a markedly terrible effect on accessibility to educational opportunities for those vulnerable populations.
-Students had to travel long distances to new schools; often through more risky areas.
+Professors Jin Lee and Christopher Lubienski observed that Chicago’s faculty closures had a markedly terrible effect on the accessibility to educational opportunities for those vulnerable populations.
+Students had to travel long distances to new schools, often through more risky areas.

-Often, high priced new capital initiatives are near underneath-enrolled schools serving kids of shade.
+Often, high-priced new capital initiatives are near underneath-enrolled schools serving kids of shade.
 Rather than integrate the faculties, or enhance conditions in impoverished schools, officers spend money intended for bad neighborhoods on perpetuating racial and economic segregation.

-Chicago officers declare they can not force white college students into schools with predominately bad and minority college students, for worry that white prosperous families will flee public schools.
+Chicago officers declare they can not force white college students into schools with predominately bad and minority college students for worry that prosperous white families will flee public schools.